nikhil-chigali/AI-dump/Math/Algebra.md

 # Odds
 In #probabilitytheory, **odds** provide a measure of the likelihood of a particular outcome.
 They are calculated as the ratio of the number of events that produce that outcome to the number that do not.

 Odds also have a simple relation with probability: the odds of an outcome are the ratio of the probability that the outcome occurs to the probability that the outcome does not occur.
-In mathematical terms, where p is the probability of the outcome: $\large f: [0,1] \mapsto (-\infty, \infty)$
+In mathematical terms, where p is the probability of the outcome: $\large f: (0,1) \mapsto (-\infty, +\infty)$

 ${\large {\text{odds}={\frac {p}{1-p}}}}$